Get to grip with the important bits

 Your personal daily fee is the level of ‘discount’ we apply to the total value of your invoice, worked out on a daily basis.
 This ‘discount’ represents the fee you agree pay to us for buying the total debt owed to you under the invoice.
 This is worked out according to the circumstances of you and your business.

-What is the payment date or settlement date?
+What is the payment date?

 How do you determine how long a settlement date can be?